2022 Russian crude oil price cap sanctions: Oil tankers

+Gatik Ship Management, based in Mumbai, India, increased their fleet from 2 to over 58 tankers in two years by buying up old oil tankers costing around $1.3 billion, becoming the largest "dark-fleet" operator.
+Suspected of being tied to Russian oil company Rosneft, 21 ships lost American Bureau of Shipping listing and 21 their Lloyd's Register listing, 36 ships were de-flagged in April 2023 ships also lost their USA insurance cover after the company was suspected of shipping Russian oil costing more than the price cap level.
+Since then, 30 vessels have moved from Gatik management to other companies, Mongolia and Gabon have flagged a number of ships and 36 have joined the Indian Register of Shipping listing.

+Concern over safety has resulted in Singapore holding 33 oil and chemical tankers that have failed inspections in the last year, more than in a normal decade, many of the ships are older, "shadow fleet" ones.
+China has also been undertaking additional checks on ships over 20 years old, delaying them, often for weeks.
+The tanker Titan, which has had seven different names and is managed through a postbox in the Seychelles failed a safety check in China on 23 counts.

+The June 2023 11th round of sanctions bans any tankers that have transhipped oil at sea from entering sanctioning countries territorial waters, as are tankers that have switched off their transponders whilst in Russian territorial waters or to hide the fact that they have transhipped oil from Russia.
+The 12th round of sanctions bans the sale of tankers to Russia or to another party for the use of Russia and requires the reporting of all sales of tankers since 5 December 2022.

 EU terms of Oil Price Cap

-The EU introduced rules similar to the USA rules with a 45 day wind down for the regulations and changes to enable ships to comply.
+The EU introduced rules similar to the USA rules with a 45-day wind down for the regulations and changes to enable ships to comply.
 EU parties may not deal with any vessel that within the previous 90 days had discharged Russian oil at a price over the cap level.
-Any price cap changes will require a unanimous decision of the 27 EU Member States comprising the Council.
+Any price cap changes will require a unanimous decision of the 27 EU Member States comprising the council.

 UK terms of Oil Price Cap

 The Office of Financial Sanctions Implementation (OFSI) is responsible for the sanctions in the UK and Overseas Territories.
 Crown Dependencies, as well as Bermuda and Gibraltar will legislate themselves.
-The rules follow those published by the USA and include oil directly shipped from Russia, the transfer of goods between ships and the mixing of loads from different countries.
+The rules follow those published by the US and include oil directly shipped from Russia, the transfer of goods between ships and the mixing of loads from different countries.

 The permitted maximum monetary penalty is the greater of £1,000,000 or 50% of the estimated value of the breach.
 A licence can give written permission from OFSI to allow an act that would otherwise breach prohibitions imposed by sanctions.